-The Company received notice of default from the underlying option holder of the claim land and is now in the process of returning the claims.
+The Company received notice of default from the underlying option holder of the claim land and has returned the claims.

 Drayton

 Drayton consists of 7 claims located in the Patricia Mining Division of Ontario, near Sioux Lookout.
 Geochemical and geological characteristics suggest the property is prospective for Archean gold vein and other styles of mineralization.